 The Program on Negotiation offers a number of courses taught by leading Harvard faculty and experts in the field of negotiation, mediation, and conflict management.
 The courses range from one-day, three-day, and five-day workshops to semester-length courses.
 Participants come from around the world from both the for-profit and nonprofit sectors, as well as a wide range of professions, including business, diplomacy, government, the military, law, and education.
 The diverse participant mix creates a dynamic interchange of perspectives and a network of friends and contacts that often last long after the seminar has ended.

-The Program on Negotiation publishes the monthly newsletter, Negotiation, and the quarterly academic journal, Negotiation Journal.
+The Program on Negotiation publishes the monthly newsletter, Negotiation Briefings, and the quarterly academic journal, Negotiation Journal.
 These publications draw on ideas from leading authorities and scholars in the field of negotiation — academics who are the best in their fields.

-The Program on Negotiation Clearinghouse offers a wide range of educational materials for university classroom settings and corporate trainings, for mediators and facilitators, and for individuals seeking to enhance their skills and knowledge.
+The Program on Negotiation Teaching Negotiation Resource Center offers a wide range of educational materials for university classroom settings and corporate trainings, for mediators and facilitators, and for individuals seeking to enhance their skills and knowledge.
 Materials include role-play simulations, videos, books, periodicals, and case studies.